kwaledesign/Coding-Standards/css.md

 ## Formating
 * Use one selector per line in multi-selector rulesets and separate each ruleset with a blank line.
-* Use one space before the opening brace of a ruleset and place the closing brace of a ruleset in the same column as the first character of the ruleset.
+* Use one space before the opening brace of a ruleset and place the closing brace of a ruleset in the same column as the first character of the ruleset and use one space after the colon of a declaration.
-* Include one declaration per line in a declaration block.
-* Use one level of indentation for each declaration.
+* Include one declaration per line and one level of indentation for each declaration.
-* Use one space after the colon of a declaration.
 * Use upper-case, hex color codes (ex: #FFFFFF).
 * Use double quotes for quoted attribute values in selectors; ex:
   `input[type="checkbox"]`
-* _Where allowed_, avoid specifying units for zero-values ex: 'margin: 0;'.
+* _Where allowed_, avoid specifying units for zero-values ex: `margin: 0;`.
-* Follow every comma with a space for comma-separated property or function values and include a semi-colon at the end of the last declaration in a declaration block.
+* Follow every comma with a space for comma-separated property values and include a semi-colon at the end of the last declaration in a declaration block.
-* Declarations should be grouped by function - positioning rules, box-model rules, skin rules.
+* Declarations should be grouped by their function - positioning rules, box-model rules, etc.

 ### Exceptions
 Large blocks of single declarations can use a slightly different single-line